 What is an EDI 997 Functional Acknowledgment Specifications?

-The EDI 997 Functional Acknowledgment Specifications is sent as a response to other EDI transactions received.
+The EDI 997 Functional Acknowledgment is sent as a response to other EDI transactions received.

 An EDI 997 serves as a receipt to acknowledge that an EDI transaction, or a series of transactions, was successfully transmitted and received by the receiving trading partner.

-How is an EDI 997 Functional Acknowledgment Specifications used?
+How is the EDI 997 Functional Acknowledgment Specification used?